CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

    ![](../media/Lab-02/mirrored-1.png)

-## Task 03: Connect to the Source Database
+### Task 03: Connect to the Source Database

+In this task, you will establish a connection to the source Azure Cosmos DB database, allowing you to manage and verify data replication settings within Microsoft Fabric.

 1. In the **New Connection** section, choose **Azure Cosmos DB v2**.